 Kaspersky Labs' anti-trust complaint against Microsoft before the European Commission alleges that Microsoft is using its dominant market position to unfair advantage, disabling security software other than Windows Defender (Computer Weekly).
 This week Microsoft said that Windows 10 does block some security products, but that's due entirely to compatibility issues, not to favor Windows Defender (Neowin).

-This CyberWire look back at the Week that Was discusses events affecting Canada, the European Union, India, the Democratic Peoples Republic of Korea, the Republic of Korea, Mexico, Russia, Ukraine, the United Kingdom, and the United States.
+Today's issue includes events affecting Canada, European Union, India, Democratic Peoples Republic of Korea, Republic of Korea, Mexico, Russia, Ukraine, United Kingdom, United States.

 Grow your brand and increase your customer base by educating our audience about your products, services, and events by advertising on The CyberWire.
 We’ve built trust with an influential (and often hard to reach) audience of CISOs, CSOs, and other senior execs in the security space, across a wide array of industry verticals.
 Learn more.